Seeking to put God's love into action, Habitat for Humanity of Boone County brings people together to build homes, communities and hope.

-our history and mission
+our vision and values

 Habitat for Humanity of Boone County is led by a volunteer Board of Directors that makes strategic and